Dasha Mart Enjoys A Beautiful Beach Day In A Revealing White Bikini With Glistening Gold Accents

-Dasha Mart turned up the heat on her Instagram page this week when she shared a sizzling new set of photos that proved hard to be ignored.
+Dasha Mart turned up the heat on her Instagram page this week when she shared a sizzling new set of photos that proved hard to ignore.

 The Russian bombshell took to her account on Wednesday to share a trio of new snaps that were an instant hit with her 1.8 million followers.
 The images were taken on Sunny Isles Beach in Florida and saw the model sitting on her knees in the soft white sand.
 A gorgeous view of the turquoise water and blue sky provided a stunning background as Dasha basked in the golden sun and stared down the camera with a sensual gaze.

-Of course, a day on the beach called for the perfect swimwear and Dasha’s certainly did not disappoint.
-The stunner looked smoking hot in a revealing bikini from PrettyLittleThing that left little to the imagination and did nothing but favors for her killer curves.
+Of course, a day on the beach called for the perfect swimwear, and Dasha certainly did not disappoint.
+The stunner looked smoking hot in a bikini from PrettyLittleThing that left little to the imagination and did nothing but favors for her killer curves.

-Dasha stunned in her skimpy white two-piece that accentuated her gorgeous, all-over glow.
-The set included a skin-baring top that wrapped around her neck in a halter style and then around her chest, leaving an ample amount of cleavage exposed and threatening to fall out entirely.
+Dasha stunned in her skimpy white two-piece that accentuated her gorgeous, allover glow.
+The set included a skin-baring top that wrapped around her neck in a halter style and then around her chest, leaving an ample amount of cleavage exposed.
 A thick band wrapped tight around her rib cage to highlight her slender frame and featured a unique gold buckle that glistened underneath the sun’s bright rays.

-The model also rocked a pair of matching bikini bottoms that took her look to the next level.
-The piece covered up only what was necessary and boasted a cheeky design that showcased her sculpted legs and pert derriere.
+The model also rocked a pair of matching bikini bottoms that took the look to the next level.
+The piece covered only what was necessary and boasted a cheeky design that showcased her sculpted legs and pert derriere.
 Its waistband featured the same gold accents and sat high up on the babe’s hips, drawing attention to her flat midsection and trim waist.

 Dasha kept her beach day look simple and accessorized with nothing more than a dainty navel ring.
 Her honey-brown tresses were straightened and messily fell behind her back.
 She also opted for a minimal amount of makeup that included a glossy lip and thick coat of mascara that made her striking features pop.